Lion is a Scouting program of the Boy Scouts of America for kindergarten-age youth. The mission of the

 Youth are recognized for their accomplishments as they work toward the Lion badge.
 The Lion badge is

 earned by completing five adventures.
 Adventures are completed during the den meetings and outings.
 When

-an adventure is completed, the youth receives a sticker to put in his Lion Adventure Book.
+an adventure is completed, the youth receives a sticker to put in their Lion Adventure

 Fun on the Run

 Ready, Set, Grow